 Does stress affect skin

 Stress is a combination of natural psychological and physical reactions we have in response to certain stimuli, be they environmental or internal.
-It is the body’s reaction to a challenge, historically this would have been a ‘fight or flight’ reaction to survive.
+For example, physical stress may be brought on by running a marathon, psychological stress might be caused by money worries or a demanding job and home life.

-Research has shown that stress is a major factor affecting the health of our skin and body as a whole.
-Many of us now live in a constant state of stress which is having a hugely adverse effect on our skin and health.
+Many of us now live in a constant state of high stress which is having a hugely adverse effect on our skin and health.
 It is difficult to see the effect stress has on our health as it can build up over time so often goes unnoticed.
+But in terms of our skin, the effects can negatively affect our complexion more quickly than we may think.

 When the body is in a state of stress, stress hormones are released and blood is directed to our vital organs which can have a negative impact on our skin health.